Frameworks

 Additional frameworks currently being explored include:

-• intelligence economy systems
+• intelligence-economy systems

 • infrastructure asymmetry